 Archdale is a somewhat small city located in the state of North Carolina.
 With a population of 11,502 people and three constituent neighborhoods, Archdale is the 75th largest community in North Carolina.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Archdale is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Archdale is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Archdale who work in office and administrative support (21.04%), sales jobs (10.08%), and management occupations (5.97%).
+Overall, Archdale is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Archdale who work in office and administrative support (14.45%), management occupations (12.76%), and sales jobs (7.29%).

 The most common language spoken in Archdale is English.
 Other important languages spoken here include Spanish and Urdu.